Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 | Orthanc UI (optional)                                           | http://localhost:8042  | http://172.29.0.100:8042 |
 | Orthanc SCP (optional)                                          | 4242                   | 4242                     |

-Note: Orthanc is included for convenience and to demo end-to-end workflow execution.
-It may be disabled and have MONAI Deploy Lite integrated with external Orthanc, PACS or other DICOM devices.
+*Note: Orthanc is included for convenience and to demo end-to-end workflow execution.
+It may be disabled and have MONAI Deploy Lite integrated with external Orthanc, PACS or other DICOM devices.*

+*Note: The `172.29.0.0/16` subnet is for container communication.
+If the subnet is not available, please refer to the [Advanced Configuration](#advanced-configuration) on how to update the subnet.*

 ### Common/Known Issues